 Anger energy is very powerful, and ignoring it will not make it go away.
 Repressed anger increases resentment, causes unpredictable loss of control, increases muscular tension and stress which affect our immune system and mental health.

-Understanding our patterns of anger provides us with a better insight into why we react as we do and offers ways in dealing with this complex emotion.
-The following exercise is to help you identify with whom or about what you are angry about.
+Understanding our patterns of anger, provides us with a better insight into why we react as we do and offers ways in dealing with this complex emotion.
+The following exercise is to help you identify with whom or about what you are angry.